cultuurnet/udb3-backend/readme.md

 - `place-geocoordinates.log` contains logs about the geocoding of places
 - `search_results.log` contains logs about the search results used in services like exports and other bulk commands
 - `uitpas.log` contains logs about requests to UiTPAS _in the event exports_

+### Adding a new logger

+Use the `LoggerFactory::create()` method to quickly create a new logger.
+This way it gets stored in the right directory, correct formatting of exceptions, automatic Sentry integration, etc.